Can a Federal Employee Lawyer Help to Save Your Career?

 EEOC Attorneys for Federal Employees

 Just like most legal claims, deadlines are extremely important.
-In most jurisdictions, employees have either 180 or 300 days to file a charge of discrimination with the EEOC.
+In most jurisdictions, employees have either 180 or 300 days to file a Charge of Discrimination with the EEOC.
 Federal government employees need to be aware that their deadlines can often be much shorter — even merely a few weeks after the adverse employment action occurred.
+For example, claims of discrimination must be initiated with the employing agency’s EEO office within 45 days of the discriminatory action.

-Common reasons used by agencies for discipline or termination?
+Common reasons used by agencies for discipline or removal?

 Categories of federal employment — and how do they affect rights?

-There are five general categories of federal employment:
+There are five general categories of federal employment, with various other special categories based on position or agency:

 Competitive Service

-The system under which applicants for positions must compete with other applicants under the merit system administered by the Office of Personnel Management (OPM).
+Competitive service positions are government jobs covered by the Civil Service Reform Act.
+Applicants for the competitive service must compete with other applicants under the merit system administered by the Office of Personnel Management (OPM).
 An employee with competitive status may be transferred or promoted without having to compete with other applicants, however.

 Excepted Service